elementor/elementor-developers-docs/src/finder/simple-example.md

 # Simple Example

-To see how simple it is to extend the finder, we are going to create a very simple Finder category with static links to social media websites.
+To see how easy it is to extend the finder, we are going to create a very simple finder category with static links to social media websites.

 ## Folder Structure

-The addon will have four files.
+This addon will have four files.
 Two index files to prevent direct access to files, one file for the finder category and the main file to register the class.

 ```
 elementor-finder-social-media/